| Objections

 -

-When writing a check, please don't say, "Be sure
+When writing a check, don't say, "Be sure

 to get your tip from the check."
 There's no need to worry.
 The driver